 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Gulfstream Aerospace Corporation's score of 22 is lower than 100% of the industry.
+Gulfstream Aerospace Corporation's score of 22 is higher than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Gulfstream Aerospace Corporation, headquartered in the US, currently does not report specific carbon emissions data, as indicated by the absence of emissions figures.
 The company is a current subsidiary of General Dynamics Corporation, which may influence its climate-related initiatives and reporting.
 While Gulfstream Aerospace has not set specific reduction targets or climate pledges, it is important to note that its parent company, General Dynamics Corporation, may have relevant climate commitments and performance metrics.
 However, details on these initiatives are not provided in the available data.
 As a player in the aerospace industry, Gulfstream Aerospace is likely to be impacted by broader industry trends towards sustainability and emissions reduction.
 The company may align its strategies with those of its parent organisation, which could include participation in initiatives such as the Carbon Disclosure Project (CDP) and other sustainability frameworks.
 In summary, Gulfstream Aerospace Corporation currently lacks specific emissions data and reduction targets, but its affiliation with General Dynamics Corporation suggests potential alignment with industry standards and climate commitments.